KNOW YOUR CUSTOMER. KNOW YOUR PEOPLE. KNOW YOUR NEXT MOVE.

 How about you?
 What are your pain points?
 Where do need to calibrate your business to achieve your goals?

 Do software interfaces fill you with dread, rather than happiness that you basically hired a robot to clone yourself for a few hundred a month?
+I speak your language and that robot's, too, and I'd be happy to introduce you.
 Have you explored email automation beyond just transactional?
+I can help brainstorm content that will bring all the customers to the yard so you can sort them out.

-Many eCommerce platforms, email and lead generation marketing solutions, etc. pay for themselves in a few months.
-CRMs, OMS, and the like tend to pay you back in happier human capital, less frustration, less turnover.
+Many eCommerce platforms, email and lead generation marketing solutions, etc., pay for themselves in a few months.
+CRMs, OMS, and the like tend to pay you back in happier human capital, less frustration, and lower turnover.

 With companies like Klaviyo, HubSpot, WishPond, MailChimp & Campaign Monitor you (or I) can set up customer winback, browse abandonment and other flow and nurture campaigns once, just to get you started.
 Then you can knock out the other fifty to-do items on your list today.